Kickin' Since 1940

 The first assistant director of the Rangerettes was Peggy Crowder.
 Miss Crowder was a Rangerette in the 1940s, and later returned to Kilgore College as Dr. Peggy Coghlan, the Vice-President of Instruction and Chief Academic Officer.
 The creator of the "Stomp", Dr. Coghlan retired from the college 1996.

-Barbara "Pill" Harmon was the second assistant director, and resides in Texas.
+Barbara "Pill" Harmon was the second assistant director.
+She is retired and resides in Kilgore.

 Mr. Denard Haden became the first Rangerette choreographer in 1948.
 He created the Rangerette style by using innovative patterns and steps, and developed many original ideas that are still used by dance and drill teams today.
 A very creative choreographer, Mr. Haden, was also a well-known dance instructor all over East Texas.
 He retired in 1978 and passed away in 1983.